hackclub/hackclub/applications/yc_s15.md

 students, many of whom lacked confidence, technical ability, and initiative, and turned them into hackers.
-After the program, some of my students went on to start their own non-profit that organizes hackathons in NYC, one of which Jeremy Rossman, founder of Make School, called "one of the best hackathons [he's] been to".
+After the program, some of my students went on to start their own non-profit that organizes hackathons in NYC, one of which Jeremy Rossmann, founder of Make School, called "one of the best hackathons [he's] been to".

 > Jonathan, thank you for all you've taught me.
 Now I feel like wherever life